Kenley Jansen: 2010

 On July 23, 2010, Jansen was promoted to the Dodgers.
 He made his Major League debut in relief on July 24 against the New York Mets, where he pitched a scoreless inning, retiring all three batters he faced and striking out two.
 On July 25, Jansen recorded his first Major League save, when he pitched a 1-2-3 inning against the Mets.

-On August 26, Jansen walked and scored a run in his first Major League plate appearance, at Miller Park in Milwaukee against Yovani Gallardo of the Brewers and collected his first major league hit on August 31, at Dodger Stadium.
-The hit was a single up the middle against Kyle Kendrick of the Philadelphia Phillies.
-Jansen recorded his first win against the Houston Astros on September 11 in Minute Maid Park.
+On August 26, Jansen walked and scored a run in his first Major League plate appearance, in Milwaukee against Yovani Gallardo of the Brewers.
+He collected his first major league hit on August 31, a single up the middle off Kyle Kendrick of the Philadelphia Phillies.
+Jansen recorded his first win against the Houston Astros on September 11.
 He appeared in 25 games with the Dodgers in 2010, working 27 innings with a 1–0 record and a 0.67 ERA.
 He also saved four games in 2010.